Give Me Your Love (Fame song): Melodifestivalen and the Eurovision Song Contest

 "Give Me Your Love" participated in the second heat of the 2003 Melodifestivalen which was held on 22 February 2003 at the Scandinavium indoor arena in Gothenburg.
 The song was performed sixth of the eight competing entries and directly qualified to the contest final as one of the two songs song which received the most telephone votes.
 On 15 March, during the final held at the Globe Arena in Stockholm, Fame were the first of the ten competing acts to perform, and "Give Me Your Love" won the contest with 240 points, receiving the highest number of votes from the regional juries and the public vote.

-"Never Let It Go" was performed on 24 May 2003 at the Eurovision Song Contest in Riga, Latvia.
+"Gimme Your Love" was performed on 24 May 2003 at the Eurovision Song Contest in Riga, Latvia.
 Sweden was drawn to perform in twenty-fifth position of the 26 competing entries, and subsequently Fame finished in fifth place, receiving 107 points in total, including the maximum 12 points from Romania.